xpack-dev-tools/qemu-arm-xpack/README-BUILD.md

 There are two types of builds:

-- local/native builds, which use the tools available on the host machine; generally the binaries do not run on a different system distribution/version; intended mostly for development purposes.
+- **local/native builds**, which use the tools available on the host machine; generally the binaries do not run on a different system distribution/version; intended mostly for development purposes;
-- distribution builds, which create the archives distributed as binaries; expected to run on most modern systems.
+- **distribution builds**, which create the archives distributed as binaries; expected to run on most modern systems.

+This page documents the distribution builds.

+For native builds, see the `build-native.sh` script.

 ## Repositories

-- `https://github.com/xpack-dev-tools/qemu-arm-xpack.git` - the URL of the
+- <https://github.com/xpack-dev-tools/qemu-arm-xpack.git> - the URL of the
   [xPack QEMU Arm](https://github.com/xpack-dev-tools/qemu-arm-xpack) project
-- `https://github.com/xpack-dev-tools/build-helper` - the URL of the
+- <https://github.com/xpack-dev-tools/build-helper> - the URL of the
   xPack build helper, used as the `scripts/helper` submodule
-- `https://github.com/xpack-dev-tools/qemu.git` - the URL of the QEMU Git fork used by the xPack QEMU Arm
+- <https://github.com/xpack-dev-tools/qemu.git> - the URL of the QEMU Git fork used by the xPack QEMU Arm
-- `git://git.qemu.org/qemu.git` - the URL of the upstream QEMU Git
+- <git://git.qemu.org/qemu.git> - the URL of the upstream QEMU Git

 The build scripts use the first repo; to merge changes from upstream it is necessary to add a remote (like `upstream`), and merge the `upstream/master` into the local `master`.

-## Branches
+### Branches

 - `xpack` - the updated content, used during builds
 - `xpack-develop` - the updated content, used during development